Circassian genocide: Methods of massacre

 The Russians countered the heavy Circassian resistance by modifying the terrain.
 They laid down a network of roads and cleared the forests around these roads, destroyed native villages, and often settled new farming communities of Russians or other Orthodox Slavic people.
 In this increasingly bloody situation, the wholesale destruction of villages became a standard tactic.

 General Yermolov remarked that "We need the Circassian lands, but we don't have any need of the Circassians themselves".
 Russian military commanders, such as Yermolov and Bulgakov, acting in their own interests to attain glory on the battlefield and riches through conquest, which would be much more difficult to attain on the Western front than in the Caucasus, often deceived the central administration and obscured the attempts of Circassian groups to establish peace with Russia.

 In 1833, Colonel Grigory Zass was appointed commander of a part of the Kuban Military Line with headquarters in the Batalpashinsk fortress.
 Colonel Zass received wide authority to act as he saw fit.
 He was a racist who considered Circassians to be inferior.
 The only way to deal with the Circassians, in his opinion, was to scare them away "just like wild animals".
 Zass advocated ruthless military methods predicated on this notion, including burning people alive, cutting off heads with show, burning populated villages to the ground, spreading epidemics on purpose, and mass rape of children.
 He kept a box under his bed with his collection of severed Circassian body parts.
-He operated on all areas of Circassia.
+He operated in all areas of Circassia.

 Zass' main strategy was to intercept and retain the initiative, terrorize the Circassians, and destroy Circassian settlements.
 After a victory, he would usually burn several villages and seize cattle and horses to show off, acts which he proudly admitted.
 In his reports, he frequently boasted about the destruction of villages and glorified the mass murder of civilians.

 In August 1833, Zass led his first expedition into Circassian territory, with the goal being destroying as many villages and towns as possible.
 He attacked the Besleney region between November and December, destroying most villages, including the village of the double agent Aytech Qanoqo.
 He continued to exterminate the Circassian population between 1834 and 1835, particularly in the Abdzakh, Besleney, Shapsug, and Kabardian regions.
-Zass' forces referred to all Circassian elderly, children women and men as "savages", "bandits", "plunderers" or "thieves" and the Russian Empire's forces were commanded by officers who commanded political dissidents and criminals.
+Zass' forces referred to Circassians as "savages", "bandits", "plunderers" or "thieves" and the Russian Empire's forces were commanded by officers who commanded political dissidents and criminals.

 In 1834, Zass sent a report to Rosen detailing his campaign into Circassia.
 He talks about how he killed three Circassian civilians on their way to fetch grass:

 He then talks about how he destroyed a neighborhood: